 Drilling programs were completed primarily by Rio Tinto until 2004.
 Since 2005, all campaigns have been carried out by KBM or under ownership supervision.
 The drilling activities were conducted by various drilling contractors and supervised by geological staff.
-In 2013, Kinross purchased two drill rigs and, since 2013 all infill drilling has been carried out by the KBM team.
+In 2013, Kinross purchased two drill rigs and, since then, all infill drilling has been carried out by the KBM team.

 The dominant sample collection method used to delineate the Paracatu resource and reserve model is by diamond core drilling.
 All drill hole data are stored in acQuire database software.
-The database contains 4,626 diamond drill holes collected between 1984 and 2022.
-The hole spacing varies from 25 to 200 metres.
+The database contains 4,761 diamond drill holes collected between 1984 and 2023, totalling 230,577 metres in size.
+The hole spacing varies from 25 to 200 metres with an average of approximately 70 metres.
 Core diameters for holes drilled by Kinross include HX (76.2 mm), HQ (63.5 mm), HTW (70.9 mm), and NQ (47.6 mm).
 Substantially all of this drilling has been completed on the mining leases.

-Between 2019 and 2022 33,970 metres of drilling was performed, which principally focused on characterizing the ore body in different targets in order to fill in the gaps in information in the NE and SW portions of the site.
+Between 2019 and 2023, 44,076 metres of drilling was performed, which principally focused on characterizing the ore body in different areas in order to fill in the gaps in information in the NE and SW portions of the site.